NBCLab/nimare-paper/content/resources.md

 :tags: [hide-cell]
 # First, import the necessary modules and functions
 import os

-import matplotlib.pyplot as plt from nilearn import image
+from pprint import pprint

+import nimare

 # Define where data files will be located
 DATA_DIR = os.path.abspath("../data")